Study Abroad Policies

 - One year or more of college-level education

-- Course prerequisites: Students must have course prerequisites as determined by the host institution in order to register for classes abroad.
+- Course prerequisites: students must have met course prerequisites, as determined by the host institution, in order to register for classes abroad.

 Credit and Residency Requirements for Study Abroad

-For the purposes of fulfilling university residency requirements, up to 30 credits from study abroad courses are considered “in-residence” and may be included in the 100-credit university residency requirement (Effective for freshmen beginning in Fall 2014.)
-Students may be awarded a full-year of credit from Homewood Abroad (HA) courses or up to 30 credits from study abroad courses taken through direct enrollment or vetted programs toward their undergraduate degrees.
+For the purposes of fulfilling university residency requirements, up to 30 credits from study abroad courses are considered “in-residence” and may be included in the 100-credit JHU residency requirement.
+A student may be awarded a full-year of credit from Homewood Abroad (HA) courses, or up to 30 credits from study abroad courses taken through direct enrollment or vetted programs, toward their undergraduate degree.

 Students may enroll in study abroad in a combination of semester and/or summer/intersession abroad programs, but students may not enroll in three consecutive fall/spring semesters abroad.

 Students may participate in summer and intersession programs abroad any term after matriculation.

 Students must have completed at least three semesters of coursework on the Homewood campus prior to enrolling in a semester/academic year program abroad.
 This means a student may study abroad for a semester, or academic year, beginning with the second semester of their sophomore year through the fall semester of their senior year.
 An exception to this policy is the Hopkins Oxford St. Anne’s College program which offers a full year abroad for sophomore students.

 International students are encouraged to take full advantage of study abroad opportunities by pursuing studies outside the United States and their home countries.
 Johns Hopkins will not approve study abroad at locations where students have completed secondary education or where they have lived and/or worked within eight years of matriculation at Johns Hopkins.
 Students who wish to take courses at universities in their home countries will be asked to petition the Faculty Advisory Committee for Study Abroad.
 Students must present a strong academic rationale for the program.